Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

     python3 ingest_tarball.py my-client-logs-tarball.tar.gz my_client --debug-mode
     ```

+    To pass in arbitrary config for the filebeat.yml file, send in a key (can be nested) and a value, e.g.,
+    ```
+    --custom-config setup.kibana.host 123.456.345.123:5601
+    ```

+    To cleanup all generated files if the script run successfully, pass in:
+    ```
+    --cleanup-on-finish
+    ```

     * The tarball metadata:
       * don't count on this being extractable from the filename for now.
 Prompt user input.
       * What we need: